drupalci/aws_deploy/README.md

 ## Building

-All these comand should be run within the vm:
+All of these commands should be run within the vm:

 ```bash
 $ vagrant ssh